gxrwes/importool/README.md

    - *3.1* .
 Click Configure Settings ![Click Configure](readme_images/readme01.PNG "config1")
    - *3.2* Click Choose default Path ![Set Default path](readme_images/readme02.PNG "config1")
    - *3.3* Click Accept and Return to apply setting
+4. Configure Premier Project
+   - *4.1* Click Configure Settings again
+   - *4.2* Next to *Default Premier Template*  click the Choose Default Path button
+   - *4.3* Navigate to your Default Premeiere Projet you with to also copy
+   - *4.4* Click Accept and Return to apply setting
-3. The Program has been set up
+5. The Program has been set up
 ## Usage

 Set your  `Jobname` to the name of the import job, this will be the name of the top-level folder.
 Set `Camera` to what Camera you are importing, eg: GOPRO, or Filmcamera1